michaelshea88/DSI-DC-1/week-01/1.4-lesson/readme.md

 <a name="demo"></a>
-## Demo / Codealong / Guided Practice: Dicitonaries (30 mins)
+## Demo: Dictionaries (30 mins)

-Now you have a list of your friends, but let's say you want to call them.
-A list won't do, you need to associate your friends with their phone numbers.
+Now you have a list of your friends, but let's say you want to store their birthday information to retrieve at another time.

+You can't do this with a list.
+Here's where dictionaries come into play.

+A list won't
+do, you need to associate your friends with their phone numbers.
 You need a telephone book.
 For this we need a dictionary.
 We know that dictionaries have keys and values.
 In other words, your friends' names would be the keys and their phone numbers